nbdn/next-redux-itinary/README.md

 * Clone this repo
 * Run `npm install`
+* The project uses dotenv for handling environment variables.
+Rename `.env.sample` to `.env` and replace the GOOGLE_API_KEY with your own.
 * Once dependencies installed, run `npm start` (production) or `npm run dev` (development)
 * Open your browser at `http://localhost:3000`